RunestoneInteractive/InstructorGuide/_sources/CustomCourses/createCourse.rst

     Figure 5: A filled out create a course form

 6. At this point, you have to wait a while until it completes.
-For the SIGCSE 2017 workshop, to avoid delayes, we have pre-created a bunch of custom courses for each of the books, from a bunch of fake accounts.
-You can take over one of those accounts so you don't have to wait for a course to build.
+For the SIGCSE 2019 workshop, to avoid delays, we have pre-created a bunch of custom courses for each of the ebooks, from a bunch of fake accounts.
+You can take over one of those accounts, so that you don't have to wait for a course to build.

 .. figure:: Figures/waitForBuild.JPG
     :width: 800px